MP Estate Planning UK

 Taxable Income from Trusts

-Trusts can generate various types of income, such as interest from savings, dividends from shares, and rental income from properties.
-The tax treatment of this income depends on the type of income and the trust’s tax status.
+Trusts can generate various types of income — interest from savings, dividends from shares, and rental income from properties.
+How this income is taxed within the trust depends on the type of trust and the nature of the income.

-• Other income (interest, rental): 45% tax rate within the trust
+• Non-dividend income (interest, rental income): 45% trust rate (20% on income within the standard rate band)

 Personal Allowance and Trusts